isomerpages/mccy-iccs/pages/Programme & Speakers Info.md

 The 3-day programme will feature speeches by renowned speakers from around the world, panel discussions and dialogues on the themes of faith, identity and cohesion.
 More details will be released in due course.

-Click <a href="https://www.rsis.edu.sg/event/international-conference-on-cohesive-societies/#.YoWxetARXb1" target="_blank">here</a> for ICCS 2019 programme highlights.
+Click [here](/pastevents/iccs2019/overview) for ICCS 2019 programme highlights.